Automattic/wordpress-activitypub/README.md

 ### Constants ###

-The plugin uses PHP Constants to enable, disable or change the default behaviour.
+The plugin uses PHP Constants to enable, disable or change its default behaviour.
 Please use them with caution and only if you know what you are doing.

 * `ACTIVITYPUB_REST_NAMESPACE` - Change the default Namespace of the REST endpoint.
 Default: `activitypub/1.0`.
 * `ACTIVITYPUB_EXCERPT_LENGTH` - Change the length of the Excerpt.
 Default: `400`.